 On the other hand, Chromebooks are snappier, easier to use, and safer with everyday tasks than their Windows counterparts within the same budget.
 They also last longer on a charge and resume from sleep much quicker, which enhances the overall experience.

-Follow this link for updated configurations and prices at the time you’re reading this, or this link for a more detailed comparison between modern Chromebooks, with various other recommendations.
+The Flex 5i Chromebook Plus is available for around $350 at the time of this update.
+Follow this link for more details, or this link for a more detailed comparison between modern Chromebooks, with various other recommendations.

-Asus ROG Flow X16 – the most powerful convertible laptop
+Asus ProArt PX13, ROG Flow X13 and Flow X16 – the more powerful convertible laptops

-The Flow X16 is a newer addition to Asus’s lineup and is a 2-in-1 variant of the popular Asus ROG Zephyrus models, with a compact lightweight chassis, powerful specs, a 16-inch 16:10 display, a big battery, and an advanced tri-fan cooling module.
+These aside, there’s also a larger Flow X16 model in Asus’s lineup, a 2-in-1 variant of the popular Asus ROG Zephyrus models, with a compact lightweight chassis, powerful specs, a 16-inch 16:10 display, a big battery, and an advanced tri-fan cooling module.
+This hasn’t been updated to 2025 specs, though, so there’s a fair chance you can find it for a competitive price.

 Good-value 2-in-1 hybrids and convertibles